debovema/maven-auto-releaser/README.md

 git checkout $(git describe --tags)
 ```

-4. edit the *branch.properties* file with properties to set
+4. edit the *branch.properties* file with properties to customize

 5. create a release trigger branch on a Git repository